Mexico’s VAT Tax Benefits: Understanding the Basics03.11.21

 Locally known as the impuesto al valor agregado tax or IVA en Mexico, the Mexico IVA is universally applied across the supply chain and exists in addition to other manufacturing fees.
 And it’s the end consumer who is ultimately responsible for payment.

 How Is the VAT Tax Calculated for Import and Mexico’s Customs Purposes?

 Many mistakenly believe exemption from Mexico’s VAT rate under the IMMEX program makes goods and equipment duty-free.
 However, the 16% VAT is calculated based on their commercial value.
 This means any company that is importing goods, materials, or equipment to Mexico is subject to a VAT payment based on the commercial value of the imported good(s).
 If the company operates under the IMMEX program and maintains VAT certification, the company will be able to avoid this payment.

 Who’s Exempt from VAT Tax in Mexico?

 Since shelter companies have already been approved for and maintain the proper certifications necessary for VAT tax exemption, it serves as a great cost- and time-saving benefit for U.S. manufacturers wanting to operate in Mexico.
-Without the aid of a shelter operator, the application time can be pending for months before there’s a chance for approval.
-This causes all materials imported into Mexico during this waiting period subject to the 16 percent tax rate.
+Without the aid of a shelter, the application time can take months before there’s a chance for approval.
+And all materials imported into Mexico during this waiting period are subject to the full 16% tax rate.

 Maximize Cost Savings by Working with a Shelter Company

-To learn more about VAT tax benefits and other cost-saving opportunities, contact IVEMSA today.
+To learn more about Mexico’s VAT benefits and other cost-saving opportunities, contact IVEMSA today.